1947

 between the studio stairs and the grand stairway up to the Apache Fires terrace sun-deck.
 The

-building on the right is the original well house which was torn down in the 1970's, and re-built.
+building on the right is the original well house which was torn down in the 1970's and re-built.

-Rather than endless speculation as to the origin of "WHY" the house is called the Apache Fires
+Rather than endless speculation as to the origin of 'WHY' the house is called the Apache Fires

-house and "WHO" built it, let's get the story directly from Helen Frye who stated in published
+house and 'WHO' built it, let's get the story directly from Helen Frye, who stated in published

-accounts that it was built by Apache Indians from a local reservation.
+accounts, that it was built by Apache Indians from a local reservation.
 So there we have it, plain

 and simple, the Apache Indians were the labor force used to build the House of Apache Fires.

 Makes sense doesn't it?
-Yet how was the "Fires" name derived?
+Yet, how was the 'Fires' name derived?
 The published account goes

-the fires of the Apache workers who were staying along the river would drift up over the cliff
+the fires of the Apache workers, who were staying along the river, would drift up over the cliff

-ranch manager.
-The same couple (the husband) the famous Hollywood portrait artist that
+couple (the husband) a famous Hollywood portrait artist painted three magnificent portraits of

-painted three magnificent portraits of the Fryes.
-Two survive of Helen, the one of Jack is
+the Fryes.
+Two survive of Helen, the one of Jack is missing.
+All were painted at the ranch (or N.

-missing.
-All were painted at the ranch.
-The Fryes had great respect and admiration for Native
+Y.C.).
+The Fryes had great respect and admiration for the Native American Indians.
+Helen was

-American Indians.
-Helen was proud of their involvement in the construction of her new home.
+proud of their involvement in the construction of her new home and Jack was part Native

-associated with the Southwest where the airline originated.
+Southwest where the airline originated.

-So all the endless speculation about whether Apache, Yavapai, Hopi, or locals built the house,
+So all the endless speculation about whether Apache, Yavapai, Hopi, or locals built the house

 ends here.
 Hopefully the origin of the name is now well clarified.
 Much of the heavy rock work

-was done by Indian labor brought in from Camp Verde, and various other labor projects were
+was done by Indian labor brought in from Camp Verde and various other labor projects were

-times over.
+over.
 Through the years the name has become misinterpreted and research to verify the

 discrepancy has tragically not been attempted until now (2004).
 In light of the monumental